cea-hpc/modules/MIGRATING.md

 the relative path-like variable, not appended or prepended relatively to the position hold by the swapped path component.

+During a **switch** command, version 4 interprets the swapped-out modulefile in *unload* mode, so the sub-modulefiles loaded, with `module load` order in the swapped-out modulefile are also unloaded during the switch.

 Modules 4 provides path element counting feature which increases a reference counter each time a given path entry is added to a given environment variable.
 This feature also applies to the `MODULEPATH` environment